 Visualizing with UMAP

-In this study, the results analyzed through Word2vec were visualized in Uniform Manifold In this study, the results analyzed through Word2vec were visualized in UMAP.
+In this study, the results analyzed through Word2vec were visualized in UMAP.
 Figure 3 shows the overall UMAP graph for this study.
-In order to increase the discernment of the graph, each keyword is expressed in a different color, and the range of each keyword is indicated by gradation.
-The gray dots on the UMAP are words with low similarity to keywords.
-As shown in the figure below, fell and collapsed were almost overlapped on the UMAP.
-This means that the similarity between the two keywords in UMAP is very high.
-In the case of the fire keyword, the range appears wider than other keywords, and there is an intersection with the building keyword.
-For the fell and collapsed keywords, the people keyword appeared to be closer than the building keyword.Approximation and Projection (UMAP).
-UMAP is one of the novel manifold learning technique for dimension reduction.
-The result of this method is a practical scalable algorithm that applies to real text data (McInnes et al. 2018).
-If the working principle of UMAP is approached from the computational view, it can be divided into two main steps.
-In the first step, the graph is constructed, as in the k-neighbor graph based algorithms, and in the second step, the low-dimensional layout of this graph is calculated.
-Through the UMAP technique, it is possible to express the physical distance between two vectors in two-dimensional space.
-This allows intuitive visualization of vector values and is effective in grouping between vectors.
-Figure 5 shows the overall UMAP graph for this study.
 In order to increase the discernment of the graph, each keyword is expressed in a different color, and the range of each keyword is indicated by gradation.
 The gray dots on the UMAP are words with low similarity to keywords.
 As shown in the figure below, fell and collapsed were almost overlapped on the UMAP.
 This means that the similarity between the two keywords in UMAP is very high.
 In the case of the fire keyword, the range appears wider than other keywords, and there is an intersection with the building keyword.
 For the fell and collapsed keywords, the people keyword appeared to be closer than the building keyword.

 Figure 3.
 Word2vec result overview with UMAP

-The figures below show the UMAP visualization limited to each keyword.
-Through this, it is possible to know how similar words with each keyword are expressed at the UMAP and the distance between each word.
-By using this, this study can provide information grouped according to the similarity of words.4 shows the UMAP visualization limited to each keyword.
+The figure 4 shows the UMAP visualization limited to each keyword.
 Through this, it is possible to know how similar words with each keyword are expressed at the UMAP and the distance between each word.
 By using this, this study can provide information about the relation among words in two-dimension plane according to the similarity of words.

 Figure 4.
 Subgraphs for keywords